MediaCorp Teletext

-MediaCorp Teletext was a Singaporean teletext information service provided by MediaCorp.
+MediaCorp Teletext, formerly known as SBC Text and later INtv, was a Singaporean teletext information service provided by MediaCorp.
 It was carried on MediaCorp's Channel 5, Channel 8 and Channel NewsAsia.
-On top of the standard information carried by most teletext providers, it also carried information unique to Singapore, such as COE and ERP rates, announcements from selected ministries in Singapore and lottery results.

-The service was also accessible over the Internet since 1999 until its shutdown in 2013.
+The service provided standard teletext information as well as Singapore-specific data such as COE and ERP rates, announcements from selected ministries, and lottery results.
+The service was also accessible over the Internet from 1999 until its shutdown in 2013.

 History

-The Singapore Broadcasting Corporation was studying the feasilbility of a teletext service as early as November 1982.
-Tenders were given to thirty television sets capable to receive such signals By January, SBC was aiming at a possible 1 May launch date.
-Studies were conducted in the United Kingdom by SBC's news director Lim Kim Tian and since the inception of teletext services in the UK, the corporation (at the time RTS) was monitoring the growth of such services there.
-With Singapore using equipment similar to Europe, the teletext service was going to be similar to the ones deployed there, but with minor technical adjustments, the most notable being faster access (two to four times).
-By February, it was now scheduled for "June or July" and was set to be the first of its kind in Asia.
-British company Logica provided the equipment, while the SBC Text staff were trained by Ceefax executive Graham Clayton for two weeks in May 1983.
-The first television sets equipped with teletext were to be put on sale in April.
+The Singapore Broadcasting Corporation began studying the feasibility of a teletext service as early as November 1982, issuing tenders for thirty television sets capable of receiving the signals.
+By January 1983, SBC was aiming for a May 1st launch.
+SBC's news director, Lim Kim Tian, had studied teletext services in the United Kingdom, and since Singapore used similar European equipment, the service, initially named SBC Text, was designed to be similar to those deployed in the UK but with technical adjustments allowing for faster access (two to four times quicker).

+The launch was rescheduled for "June or July" 1983, making it the first of its kind in Asia.
+The equipment was provided by the British company Logica.
+SBC Text staff received training from Ceefax executive Graham Clayton in May 1983.
+The first teletext-equipped television sets were set to go on sale in April 1983.

-By mid-March, SBC Text was conducting test transmissions.
-It was used on both channels 5 and 8 from 7am to 11pm, with 100 sets of pages each, in the 100-199 range.
+Test transmissions began by mid-March 1983.
+The service was carried on both channels 5 and 8 from 7am to 11pm, with 100 pages on each channel in the 100-199 range.

-The definitive launch date for the service, 1 August 1983, was announced on 5 June.
-Technical concerns were raised, especially in the CBD area, of ghosting issues.
-On 17 June, SBCText began its trial run, from 3pm to 9pm.
+The definitive launch date, 1 August 1983, was announced on 5 June.
+Technical concerns regarding ghosting issues, particularly in the CBD area, were raised.
+The service began its trial run from 3 pm to 9 pm on 17 June.